 The Dalles Art Center (TDAC)is excited to announce the first-ever Radiance Block Party featuring a Fire Pit Contest.
 This is a fundraiser for TDAC and the Columbia Gorge Community College’s Advanced Manufacturing and Fabrication program.
 Fire pits can be of any size but must self-contain wood fires, be a unique design, and be fabricated with metal.
 And they need to be original — mass-produced fire pits are not eligible for the competition unless the design is a prototype.

 We’re looking for the best and the brightest to bring real energy to fire pit design and fabrication, and you could be a winner.
-Get a bunch of metal and get started!
-See full details below.
+Sign up, get a bunch of metal, and get started!

-Entries Due by Saturday, February 18th at 2pm
+Entries Due on Saturday, February 18th at 2pm

 at The Dalles Art Center, 220 E. 4th Street, The Dalles, Oregon

 Apply in person at TDAC or Online through CAFE